Slice of life story

 Featured:

-A slice of life story is a category for a story that portrays a "cut-out" sequence of events in a character's life.
+The slice of life story is a category for a story that portrays a "cut-out" sequence of events in a character's life.
 It may or may not contain any real plot, and often has no exposition, action, conflict, or denouement, with an open ending.
 It usually tries to depict the every-day life of ordinary people.
 The term slice of life is actually a (more or less) dead metaphor: it often seems as if the author had taken a knife and cut out a slice of the lives of some characters, apparently not bothering at all where the cuts were made.
-It is sometimes called tranche de vie, from the French.

 Examples